 Here are a few tips to reduce the odds of FODMAP stacking:

 In the Monash FODMAP App, for those foods rated “green”, check for the footnote: “FODMAPs were not detected in this food” or “only trace amounts of FODMAPs were detected in this food.”
 If they are free from FODMAPs, that means that they can be eaten freely in any portion size and are not a worry for FODMAP stacking.
-As you can see below with strawberries, these foods will only have a “green” rating next to them with no “amber” or “red” portion sizes.
-Some examples of these FODMAP free foods include rice, arugula, and carrots.
+As you can see below with carrots, these foods will only have a “green” rating next to them with no “amber” or “red” portion sizes.
+Some examples of these FODMAP free foods include rice, arugula, and butter lettuce.

 Protein foods like eggs, poultry, meats, and seafood are also free from FODMAPs.
 Be sure to get adequate portions of protein at your meals, which will help fill you up, too.